DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 	- Replace the generic gun script with the new shotgun script you just made.
 	- Make sure the collider is set up properly on the shotgun model.

+#### Making Sure it Works

+The shotgun should be able to be "picked up" if the player looks at it and presses the interact button.

+The shotgun should not be automatic.
+Make sure the player has to press and release the shoot button each time to shoot the weapon.

 ## Document the Shotgun Logic

 Write a word document or something describing how the shotgun works.
 I'll make it look better and throw it in the wiki later.